 Collaboration with the legacy Iowa Department of Public Health's (IDPH) Bureau of Substance Abuse continues through various grant projects.
-This includes sharing de-identified PMP data with Iowa HHS, which has proved to be valuable in helping guide the department's statewide prevention and monitoring activities.
+This includes sharing de-identified PMP data, which has proved to be valuable in helping guide the department's statewide prevention and monitoring activities.
 In addition, HHS and the PMP continued to make enhancements and provide updates to the public-facing dashboard, which was first made available in 2020.

 The dashboard highlights historical PMP data and opioid and controlled substance use trends.
-A notable enhancement to the dashboard in 2023 included displaying data related to stimulate use.
-Additional dashboard enhancements, including metrics related to patients receiving overlapping therapies, such as the concomitant use of benzodiazepines and opioids, and more timely rollouts of data are planned for 2024.
+A notable enhancement to the dashboard in 2022 included displaying stimulant data.
+Additional dashboard enhancements, including metrics related to patients receiving overlapping therapies, such as the concomitant use of benzodiazepines and opioids, and more timely rollouts of data are planned for 2023.
 The public-facing dashboard is available on the State's data tracking portal website.
-With the reorganization and realignment under DIAL, the Board's website was migrated in 2023 to: https://dial.iowa.gov/licenses/medical/pharmacy.
-Planned 2024 updates to the Board's website include additional links to useful webpages, resources, education, and support.
+Planned 2023 updates to the Board's website include additional links to useful webpages, resources, education, and support.

-In July 2020, the PMP, Board, and legacy IDPH joined efforts to initiate a program to make the opioid rescue medication, naloxone (NarcanTM), available at any community pharmacy in lowa at no cost to any patient in need.
-The innovative program includes collaboration with an lowabased pharmacy benefits management company, professional groups, and other organizations.
-The program continues to be a success and garnered additional regional and national recognition in 2023.
-To date, a total of 10,567 kits have been dispensed to 10,100 unique lowa patients, with 5,404 kits being dispensed in 2023.
-The program accounted for 51.1% of the total 10,584 naloxone dispensations reported to the lowa PMP in 2023.
-The introduction of additional generic formulations as well move to OTC status during 2023 enabled substantial cost savings for the naloxone program as well.
-The average transactional cost for the naloxone program was 46.1% less at the end of 2023 relative to the beginning of the calendar year.
-Continued efforts for the PMP to promote the program are planned for 2024, with the program receiving national recognition.
+In July 2020, the PMP, Board, and legacy IDPH joined efforts to initiate a program to make the opioid rescue medication, Narcan[TM], available at any community pharmacy in Iowa at no cost to any patient in need.
+The innovative program includes collaboration with an Iowa-based pharmacy benefits management company, professional groups, and other organizations.
+The program continues to be a success and garnered additional regional and national recognition in 2022.
+To date, a total of 5,163 kits have been dispensed to 4,800 unique Iowa patients, with 3,055 kits being dispensed in 2022.
+The program accounted for 44.1% of the total 6,920 Narcan[TM] dispensations reported to the Iowa PMP in 2022.
+Continued efforts for the PMP to promote the program are planned for 2023.

-Building on the success of the Naloxone project, the PMP, in collaboration with the Iowa Board of Pharmacy and legacy IDPH, helped launch the community pharmacy Drug Disposal Kit Dispensing Program in 2021.
-The Disposal Kit program built upon relationships established with the Naloxone program and mimicked it closely in design and implementation.
+Building on the success of the NarcanTM project, the PMP, in collaboration with the Iowa Board of Pharmacy and legacy IDPH, helped launch the community pharmacy Drug Disposal Kit Dispensing Program in 2021.
+The Disposal Kit program built upon relationships established with the NarcanTM program and mimicked it closely in design and implementation.
 All Iowa community pharmacies were encouraged to participate in the program.
-Over 50,000 disposal kits have been dispensed to over 45,000 unique patients under the program.
-In 2023, a total of 32,610 kits were dispensed.
-Similar to the Naloxone program, the Disposal Kit program gained additional regional and national recognition in 2023 and has been very well received by participating pharmacies.
-The Disposal Kit program was previously highlighted in a national presentation and 1.0 hour CE hosted by the Pharmacy Quality Alliance.
+Over 22,000 disposal kits have been dispensed to over 16,000 unique patients under the program.
+In 2022, a total of 18,066 kits were dispensed.
+Similar to the NarcanTM program, the Disposal Kit program gained additional regional and national recognition in 2022 and has been very well received by participating pharmacies.
+The disposal kit program was highlighted in a national presentation and 1.0 hour CE hosted by the Pharmacy Quality Alliance in April.

 In July 2020, the PMP, in cooperation with the Iowa Board of Pharmacy, began a comprehensive field audit project to validate the information found in the PMP.
 The origin of the project was the realization that the PMP was moving towards becoming a clinical tool upon which practitioners based clinical decisions.
 Therefore, there was a need to verify the accuracy of PMP data and evaluate the efficacy of the policies and systems implemented by the PMP.
-An additional 430 prescriptions were collected and analyzed in 2023.
-While the project is ongoing, findings have resulted in several "positives," including expanded outreach efforts to update the list of exempt pharmacies and education regarding reporting requirements of CVs.
+An additional 2,000 prescriptions were systematically analyzed in 2022.
+While the project is still ongoing, findings have resulted in several "positives," including expanded outreach efforts to update the list of exempt pharmacies and education regarding reporting requirements of CVs.
 The overarching goal is that the project will increase provider confidence in the validity of Iowa PMP data.